-By 2020, two-thirds of the jobs available in Vermont will require education and training beyond a high school diploma (certificate, apprenticeship, college degree, etc.) according to the Georgetown Center on Education and the Workforce.
-Yet only 51 percent of Vermonters currently hold a postsecondary credential.
+Two-thirds of the jobs available in Vermont require education and training beyond a high school diploma (certificate, apprenticeship, college degree, etc.) according to the Georgetown Center on Education and the Workforce.
+Yet only 53 percent of Vermonters currently hold a postsecondary credential.

 To close this education and training gap, Act 80 of 2019 set a goal that not less than 70 percent of working age Vermonters will hold a credential of value, as defined by the State Workforce Development Board, by the year 2025.

 The State established four policy priorities critical to meeting Vermont’s attainment goal.
 Expand each priority to see what Advance Vermont has identified as critical supporting actions.

 Promote awareness of career pathways and the value of postsecondary education and training.